prasanjit101/cline-docs-generator/docs/systemPatterns.md

 ## Data Flow

+1. users enter their own ai key and choose the ai model they want to use
-1. User input collected via FormComponent
+2. User input collected via FormComponent
-2. Data processed through AI SDK and LangGraph
+3. Data processed through AI SDK and LangGraph
-3. Docs are downloaded as a zip file 'docs.zip' as soon as docs are generated
+4. Docs are downloaded as a zip file 'docs.zip' as soon as docs are generated